 Sean Cuddihy (1L Representative)

 Sean is a 1L from Orlando, Florida.
 He graduated from Harvard College in 2011 with a degree in Government and a minor in Physics, then spent two years in DC as an assistant to Pillsbury Winthrop Shaw Pittman’s affordable housing practice.
 In addition to his duties with Lambda, which include representing the HLS queer community to the Mass.
 LGBTQ Bar Association, Sean works as a pre-law advisor at the College and plans to join the Civil Rights-Civil Liberties Law Review.
 His interests include rowing, euphonium performance, and Batman.

 Jason Qu (Web and Communications Chair)

 Jason spent an idyllic childhood in small-town Ontario, where he grew award-winning pumpkins and played the bass clarinet.
 He studied Anthropology and Equity Studies at the University of Toronto, where he served two terms as Executive Director of the UofT Sexual Education and Peer Counselling Centre.
-After graduation, Jason was hired by the University to coordinate sustainable food initiatives across campus.
+After graduation, Jason worked as a community food animator for the University.
 At HLS, Jason is an editor with the Harvard Review and RAs on the side.
-He spent his 1L summer interning with Lambda Legal in New York and will be spending his second summer at a DC firm.
+He spent his 1L summer at Lambda Legal in New York and his 2L summer at a DC firm.
 In his spare time, Jason enjoys writing poetry and baking pies.